Salandora/OctoPrint-EEPROM-Repetier/README.md

+# WARNING

+Plugin actually not in active development!

 # OctoPrint-EEprom-Repetier

 This plugin is designed to get, change and save the values in the Eeprom of your Repetier Firmware based Machine.